 IIT JEE Advanced 2023 Eligibility Criteria

-The eligibility criteria for JEE Advanced 2021 has been released by IIT Kharagpur on the official website.
-The eligibility criteria contain all the existing or new conditions and requirements that are set for the entrance examination.
-Meanwhile, from 2020 onwards the exam authorities will be shortlisting the top 2,50,000 JEE Main candidates to appear for JEE Advanced.
+IIT Guwahati released the eligibility criteria for JEE Advanced 2023 on the official website.
+The eligibility criteria contain all the existing or new conditions and requirements for the entrance examination.
+Meanwhile, from 2020 onwards, the exam authorities are shortlisting the top 2,50,000 JEE Main candidates to appear for the JEE Advanced.

-Total Number of Attempts: Candidates can appear and write the exam twice for 2 consecutive years irrespective of whether or not he/she passed the qualifying exam.
+Candidates may appear and write the exam twice in two consecutive years, regardless of whether they passed the qualifying exam.

-Exam And Marks Percentage: We will look at the exam requirements in detail below.
+Exam and Percentage of Marks: We will look at the exam requirements in detail below.

 |Scheduled Caste (SC)||15%|